polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 The sovereign account for each chain is a root-level account that can only be accessed using the Sudo pallet or through governance.
 The account identifier is calculated by concatenating the Blake2 hash of a specific text string and the registered parachain identifier.

-The sovereign account is most often used to sign XCM messages that are sent to either the relay chain or other chains in the ecosystem.
+The sovereign account is most often used to sign XCM messages sent to the relay chain or other chains in the ecosystem.

 ## SS58 Address Format